Superbia (musical): Production

-Early development (1982-1985)
+Early development (1982–1985)

 Superbia began as an attempt by Larson to create a musical adaptation of the George Orwell novel Nineteen Eighty-Four.
 He began writing it shortly after graduating from Adelphi University in 1982, recording a demo of the score by 1983 and hoping to have it open on Broadway by the year 1984 itself.

 With 1984, Larson condensed Orwell's novel into 60 pages across two acts, while his demo tape ran 45 minutes.
 The script focused on key scenes of Winston Smith meeting Julia and his torture in Room 101, with visuals used to flesh out details.
 Larson went so far as to sketch out basic stage design, including the idea of a two-way Telescreen framing the proscenium.
 Some songs from 1984 eventually found their way into Superbia, such as a song called "After the Revolution" which was rewritten into "Ever After."

-However, Larson was unable to secure the rights to Nineteen Eighty-Four due to the upcoming film adaptation.
+However, while the Orwell estate showed interest in Larson's project, he was ultimately unable to secure the rights to Nineteen Eighty-Four due to the upcoming film adaptation.
 Though disappointed at the time, he would later reflect that it was probably for the best: with the exception of a few songs, the score was more traditional musical theater than the pop-rock sound he was looking for, and his lack of experience showed in songs laden with repetitive music and exposition.
 He also realized the traditional method of recording demos with just piano and vocals would not work for the level of complexity he was trying to achieve, which would be reflected in his later attempts to create more complex demos for all of his musicals.
 Nevertheless, he felt it was an important step in his career because it was his first serious attempt at writing a full-length musical.